slphyx/R-simple-pendulum/README.md

 # R-simple-pendulum
 a simple pendulum in R

-I used this code to teach my students about 'function' in R.
+I used this code as an example to teach my students about 'function' in R.